bigtoga/Examples/AI + ML + Predictive Analytics/Evaluation metrics.md

 - Logistic regression
 - Probit model

-# Confusion Matrix
+# Using a Confusion Matrix to Evaluate Model Performance
+*Note: "performance* in this context means "the quality of the predictions" rather than "how long it took to finish".*

-This page is all about understanding the **Confusion Matrix**, a handy way to measure machine learning classification algorithms when the output is two or more `classes`.
+The **Confusion Matrix** is a handy way to measure machine learning classification algorithms when the output is two or more `classes`.
 You will use this when you are trying to decide about Recall, Precision, Specificity, Accuracy and most importantly AUC-ROC Curve.

 ![x](https://i.imgur.com/XisI7v7.png)